 - Bachelor of Arts (BA) in Geography-Anthropology

 - Bachelor of Arts (BA) in Social Work

 - Bachelor of Arts (BA) in Tourism and Hospitality

-- Bachelor of Science (BS) in Business Administration with majors in accounting, finance, general management, marketing, and sport management
+- Bachelor of Science (BS) in Business Administration with majors in accounting, business analytics, finance, management, marketing, and sport management

 - Bachelor of Science in Public Health